 At some of the oldest Methodist churches in the U.S., you might see a three-handled cup on display.
 These large vessels are not early communion cups, they're part of a different church celebration called the Love Feast.
 Dale Patterson with the General Commission on Archives and History tells us that Love Feasts were common in the early days of Methodism in America.

-Dale Patterson, General Commission on Archives and History: "If you ever see a cup displayed with three handles, it was probably a Love Feast cup.
+Dale Patterson, General Commission on Archives and History: “If you ever see a cup displayed with three handles, it was probably a Love Feast cup.
 Methodists practiced a rite that we call the Love Feast.
-It has its roots way back.
-Wesley bumped into it through his contact with the Moravians."
+What was that?
+It was a special time of relationship and community building.
+It has its roots really quite way back in Christian history.
+Wesley bumped into it through his contact with Moravians.

 The United Methodist General Commission on Archives and History and UMC.org have teamed up to share the life stories of early Methodists and interesting notes from the history of the denomination.
 Watch more videos.